solana-program/program-metadata/README.md

 - canonical: these are metadata accounts created by the program upgrade authority.
 They are derived from `[program key, seed]`.
 - non-canonical (a.k.a. _third-party_): these are metadata account created by any authority.
 They are derived from `[program key, authority key, seed]`.

 While there can only be a single canonical metadata account for a pair _(program, seed)_, there can be any number of non-canonical metadata accounts.
-The rationale is to allow anyone to add additional metadata to any program, but also provide a mechanism to differentiate metadata information added by the program upgrade authority.
-The canonical metadata accounts are very easy to find by using the ProgramId and the seed.
+The rationale is to allow anyone to add additional metadata to any program, but also provide a mechanism to differentiate metadata information added by the program upgrade authority.The canonical metadata accounts are very easy to find by using the ProgramId and the seed.
 The metadata is either saved on chain in an account or it can be saved to a URL or another account.

 ## Quick Start